What Are Freight Billing Adjustments

 –Difference in the number of items being shipped.

 –Incorrect weight or dimensions.

-Keep in mind that freight carriers weigh and measure shipments during the inspection process.
+Remember that freight carriers weigh and measure shipments during the inspection process.
 They use sophisticated, multidimensional measurement tools accurately weigh and measure your shipment.
-That means that if any of the shipper-reported shipment details are incomplete or incorrect after the carrier inspects, weighs and measures the freight, you may receive a billing adjustment for the final charge of the shipment after the delivery has been completed.
+That means that if any of the shipper-reported shipment details are incomplete or incorrect after the carrier inspects, weighs, and measures the freight, you may receive a billing adjustment for the final charge of the shipment after the delivery has been completed.
 You can learn more about this on FreightCenter’s Terms & Conditions page.

 How Can You Avoid These Charges?